NEW Studienflüsterer Academy: free video course on distance learning, costs and credit transfer Visit the Academy

 • Education and social professions: Fields with high human contact that AI supports but does not replace.

-Anyone moving into one of these fields from a job often already brings prior achievements.
-Clarifying what counts toward a degree through credit transfer noticeably shortens the path.
+Anyone moving into one of these fields from a job often already brings prior achievements, and having them recognised noticeably shortens the path.

 Good to know